-The breed has many funny quirks, loves water, some are keen diggers, will scent roll in almost everything, even their toys and chews, when done eating will most likely try to bury their food or chews.
+The breed has many funny quirks, loves water, some are keen diggers, will scent roll in almost everything, even their toys and chews, and when done eating will most likely try to bury their food or chews.
 It always makes me smile when we go to the market because they will try and scent roll on all the treats they see, sometimes I buy smelly chews and all they want to do when they get home is roll on it, like a cat drunk on catnip.

-When keeping multiple dogs it is not advisable to give your TBD raw bones or feed a raw diet, this raises their adrenalin and makes them more aggressive.
+When keeping multiple dogs it is not advisable to give your TBD raw bones or feed them a raw diet, this raises their adrenalin and makes them more aggressive.
 If I give mine the occasional raw marrow bone they will tiptoe around each other for days and will be ready to fight, cooked not a problem and they'll happily share their bone or chew side by side.

-They are a double coated breed that sheds once or twice a year.
+They are a double-coated breed that sheds once or twice a year.

 The young Thai Bangkaew Dog is high energy (not hyper) easy to train and thrives on brain work, they quickly learn to respond to your voice commands and hand signals.